I’ve pensioned off a few of my “bouncer plants” (aka weeds), and I feel bad about it.

 Rosemary slips (deliberately cultivated) and a juvenile Bulbinella (it ran away from home and housed itself next to a bouncer plant, only to be discovered by me this morning) had a fighting chance because their bad rep cousins took low-paying security jobs to keep them safe.

 I hereby state, emphatically, that dandelions are not weeds.
 Trendy people shamed them into being such.
 The aristocracy wished to let the poverty-stricken general populace know that they, the rich niche, were so fat with wealth they need not plant crops (of which dandelion was one).
-They had enough in their burgeoning coffers to cultivate immaculate, money-green, silky lawns to sashay across, coming up with new ways to inflict misery on their servants.
+They had enough in their burgeoning coffers to cultivate immaculate, money-green, silky lawns to sashay across.
 I got this info from The History Guy on YouTube.
 As usual, I stumbled upon him in the nick of time.
 I can adequately defend myself against well-meaning detractors.
 The lawn you mow every two weeks, on a Saturday afternoon, has status symbol roots.

-If I had my way, we’d have meadows buzzing with bees and “weeds”; barbaric gardens running wild.
+If I had my way, we’d have meadows buzzing with bees and ‘weeds’; barbaric gardens running wild.
 It’s distressing witnessing happy, nodding, sunshiny flowers beheaded by the spinning gut of whirring weed eaters.
 Understandably, my penchant for occasional, quiet rebellion is unnerving.
-The untamed aesthetic is unappealing to mow-mow eyes: just too many -uns to bear.
-It denotes sloppiness, laziness, carelessness, crassness: just too many -ess’ to bear.
+The untamed aesthetic is unappealing to mow-mow eyes.
+It denotes sloppiness, laziness, carelessness, crassness.

 When I pulled them from their turf what remained was loose, dark soil.
 Their legwork had revitalized the neighborhood, with no effort on my part.